 Why Piracy In The Workplace Is Dangerous:

-Healthcare organizations and government entities are often subject to strict regulatory requirements that mandate the use of technical safeguards to protect the sensitive data in their custody.
+Healthcare organizations and government entities are often subject to strict regulatory requirements that mandate the use of technical safeguards to protect sensitive data in their custody.
 Internet filters are frequently deployed as an added layer of defense against external threats that can be transmitted through compromised and malicious websites.

 Government & Healthcare Data Security Compliance Frameworks:

 As government and healthcare organizations need to access a large quantity of sensitive data as part of providing critical services, they are often targeted for ransomware attacks.
-Ransomware is a type of malware that is used by cybercriminals to maliciously encrypt data on the victim’s system until they pay their attacker a ransom in the form of a cryptocurrency.
+Ransomware is a type of malware that is used by cybercriminals to maliciously encrypt data on the victim’s system until they pay their attacker a ransom in the form of cryptocurrency.

 Ransomware attacks have become increasingly common as members of malicious hacker networks increasingly supply would-be attackers with “Ransomware as a Service) (RaaS) platforms that allow them to easily execute ransomware attacks without needing to develop and execute their own programs.
-Content filtering helps fight against ransomware attacks by proactively blocking websites that are used to execute ‘drive-by downloads’ that infect a user’s machine with the ransomware software without their knowledge.
+Web filtering helps fight against ransomware attacks by proactively blocking websites that are used to execute ‘drive-by downloads’ that infect a user’s machine with the ransomware software without their knowledge.

 Content filtering software that can block Windows applications also protects against unauthorized computer programs (“Shadow IT”).
 Shadow IT programs can be a critical data security risk as they aren’t properly monitored and managed by the corporate IT department and employees can potentially be sharing confidential files through them.